Book cover

 Monorepos: the VCS manages a single repository.
 Projects are directories of this repository.

-If we think in terms of GitHub accounts and repositories, we can give the following examples:
+If we think in terms of GitHub accounts and repositories, we can provide the following examples (assuming an organization called my-org):

 Among the advantages of monorepos, we can mention: